BYUsa-Minecraft-Club/clubnight_datapack/README.md

 To control the number of teams use the command `\scoreboard players set clubnight numTeams 2` where 2 is the number of teams.
 The datapack supports up to 6 teams.

 #### Team assignment
 When the function `startgame` is run the 6 possible teams are created, every player in club night will be randomly assigned a team (number of teams are controlled as described above).
 The teams can be reassigned using `clearteams`.
 The teams will fully be removed when the command `endgame` is run.
 Teams are RED, BULE, GREEN, YELLOW, PURPLE, ORANGE.
-If a command needs to be run targeting players of a specific team use `@p[team=RED]`, etc.
+If a command needs to be run targeting players of a specific team use `@a[team=RED]`, etc.

 #### Team tags
 When a player is assigned a team they are also tagged with a tag red_team, blue_team, etc. This tag makes sure that the teams are not messed up by any server errors that may accidenly clear the teams.